Find Affordable College Courses

 55 Yearly Graduations

-The 20th most popular school in the country for natural resources and conservation majors who are seeking their master's degree is University of Georgia.
+The 20th most popular school in the country for natural resources & conservation majors who are seeking their master's degree is University of Georgia.
 Each year, around 39,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
-The natural resources and conservation program at University of Georgia awarded 55 master's degrees during the 2020-2021 school year.
-About 42% of this group were women, and 5% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 55 people received their master's degree in natural resources & conservation from UGA.
+About 51% of this group were women, and 18% were students from an underrepresented racial-ethnic group.
+University of Georgia natural resources & conservation graduates who receive their master's degree go on to jobs earning a median salary of $54,929.

 Major Annual Degrees Awarded